ScottLogic/blog/_posts/2024-11-05-building-an-assignment-algorithm-3.markdown

     </ol>
 5. Slot compromise for each user is calculated and then added to their aggregate compromise

-You can find a flowchart with more detail below:
+Here is a flowchart of the process:

 <div style="position: relative; width: 100%; height: 0; padding-top: 120.0000%;
  padding-bottom: 0; box-shadow: 0 2px 8px 0 rgba(63,69,81,0.16); margin-top: 1.6em; margin-bottom: 0.9em; overflow: hidden;